 Watch where the light falls in each area of your living space and move your plants accordingly.
 You may find that a once-protected windowsill becomes overwhelmingly sunny and scorching hot, and a bright, south-facing space now gets more shade than sun.

 How to tell if your plants are unhappy?
 Too much sun causes scorched leaves and limp foliage.
 Too little causes slow growth, leggy stems, and pale, smaller, dropped, or dead leaves.
 If your usually perky plants are looking dreary, dried out, or otherwise down in the dumps, give them a change of scene.
-(Read more about finding the best place for houseplants.)

 2. Keep an Eye on Temperature and Humidity

 Call them boring, but houseplants like it best when the conditions around them stay the same.
-Strive for a consistent room temperature of 70-80 degrees Fahrenheit and maintain some humidity in the air.
+Strive for a consistent room temperature of 21-27 degrees celcius and maintain some humidity in the air.
 You can increase indoor humidity by clustering plants close together, using a humidifier in the room where you keep your plants, or frequently misting the air around them (not their foliage) with water from a spray bottle.